microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/serviceprincipal-createpasswordsinglesignoncredentials.md

 | Delegated (personal Microsoft account) | Not supported. |
 | Application                            | Application.ReadWrite.All, Directory.AccessAsUser.All, Directory.ReadWrite.All |

 Please note, users can create credentials for themselves.
 Service Principal Owners and admins with the following roles will be able to create credentials for any user or group: GlobalAdministrator, ApplicationAdministrator, CloudApplicationAdministrator.
+To learn more, see [Directory Roles](https://docs.microsoft.com/azure/active-directory/users-groups-roles/directory-assign-admin-roles#available-roles).

 ## HTTP request